cloudmesh-community/book/chapters/doc/markdown.md

 images/test.png
 ```

-You can easily generate for example a ePuB, PDF, or html output with
+You can easily generate for example a ePub, PDF, or html output with
 Make sure to also install pandoc-crossref

 ```bash